MNisarAli/Metrics-Webapp/README.md

  "World Metrics" is a single page web application that allows users to:

-- To check world continents/countries information, e.g: Population, Flags, Longitude, Latitude etc.
+- To check world continents/countries information, e.g: Population, Flags, Currencies, Languages, Longitude, Latitude, & Air Pollution Data etc.

 <!-- BUILT WITH -->
 ## 🛠 Built With <a name="built-with"></a>